GegenWindPhoto/law.photography-content/laws/Spain/drones.md

 There is a distinction between commercial and hobbyist drone operators in Spain, which sets them apart a little when it comes to the rules.

-If you aim to fly your drone commercially, you should invest in being certified and taking a course at one of the many drone schools throughout Spain or having your license from another country recognised.
+If you aim to fly your drone commercially, you will need to invest in being certified and taking a course at one of the many drone schools throughout Spain or having your license from another country recognised.

 ## Is a permit required to fly a drone in Spain?